国立感染症研究所

 • Measles and Rubella Regional Reference Laboratory (Department of Virology III)

-• WHO Collaborating Centre for Reference and Research on Influenza (Influenza Virus Research Center)
+• WHO Collaborating Centre for Reference and Research on Influenza (Research Center for Influenza and Respiratory Viruses)

-• Collaborating Centre on Standardization and Evaluation of Biologicals (Department of Quality Assurance and Radiological Production)
+• Collaborating Centre on Standardization and Evaluation of Biologicals (Department of Quality Assurance, Radiation Safety, and Information System)

-• Human Papillomavirus Laboratory Network Regional Reference Laboratory (Pathogen Genomics Center)
+• Human Papillomavirus Laboratory Network Western Pacific Regional Reference Laboratory (Pathogen Genomics Center)

 • Reference Laboratory for WHO Global Surveillance of Drug Resistance in Leprosy (Leprosy Research Center)